 This video from Panasonic is very informative:

 The preceding video shows that most features of multiple cameras can be operated in concert, including starting and stopping recording.
-It also shows that once a recording has been made (on each tethered camera), the files from both cameras be retrieved via USB.
+It also shows that once a recording has been made on each tethered camera, the files from both cameras can be retrieved via USB.
 The above video does not mention the file naming conventions for the copied video files, unfortunately.